kartik-v/yii2-widgets/README.md

 #### SideNav
 [```VIEW DEMO```](http://demos.krajee.com/sidenav-demo/profile/default)

-This widget is a collapsible side navigation menu built to seamlessly work with Twitter Bootstrap framework.
-It is built over Twitter Bootstrap [stacked nav](http://getbootstrap.com/components/#nav-pills) component.
+This widget is a collapsible side navigation menu built to seamlessly work with Bootstrap framework.
+It is built over Bootstrap [stacked nav](http://getbootstrap.com/components/#nav-pills) component.
 This widget class extends the [Yii Menu widget](https://github.com/yiisoft/yii2/blob/master/framework/widgets/Menu.php).
 Upto 3 levels of submenus are by default supported by the CSS styles to balance performance and useability.
 You can choose to extend it to more or less levels by customizing the [CSS](https://github.com/kartik-v/yii2-widgets/blob/master/assets/css/sidenav.css).

 ### Demo
 You can see a [demonstration here](http://demos.krajee.com/widgets) on usage of these widgets with documentation and examples.